This post may contain affiliate links. Read the full disclosure here.

-It isn’t difficult to make this easy lemon tart recipe.
+It isn’t difficult to make this easy tart recipe.
 It does have two elements that are made separately…

 The crust – The shortbread crust is made by combining all the ingredients in a bowl then pressing it into a tart pan.
 It gets prebaked before adding the filling.

 The filling – The filling is nothing more than a simple stove-top lemon curd.
 It comes together in a matter of minutes!

 Preheat the oven to 350°F before you begin.
 And generously grease a tart pan, even it the pan is nonstick.